U.N. agency urges truce in Syria fighting during harvesting

 Allowing ordinary people access to food could be beneficial to all sides in the conflict, the official said.

-Aside from gentle nudging behind the scenes, the United Nations has no power to compel the warring parties to change their behavior, the official added.
+Aside from gentle nudging behind the scenes, the United Nations has no power to compel the warring parties to change their behaviour, the official added.

 Reporting By Chris Arsenault; Editing by Tim Pearce